Phone: (905) 525-9140 ext: 24018

 Dr. Galea teaches anatomy, physiology, neuroanatomy, neurophysiology and basic neuroscience to students in PT and OT and also to Medical students in some units.

-Not taking graduate students at present.
+Dr. Galea is not taking graduate students at the moment.

 Human Movement Lab, CRL, B117.